andreas-kupries/aktive/etc/transformer/structure/resample/README.md

 without the lowpass filtering operation.

 `Upsampling` is the process of inserting zero-valued samples between original samples to increase the sampling rate.
 (This is called `zero-stuffing`.)
-Upsampling adds to the original signal undesired spectral images which are centered on multiples of the original sampling rate.
+Upsampling adds undesired spectral images to the original signal.
+These images are centered on multiples of the original sampling rate.

 `Interpolation`, in the DSP sense, is the process of upsampling followed by filtering.
 (The filtering removes the undesired spectral images.)